Alejogb1/job-board/blog-data/why-is-the-mnist-ml-output-incorrect.md

 id: "why-is-the-mnist-ml-output-incorrect"
 ---

-Okay, let’s tackle this.
+, let’s tackle this.
 It’s a familiar frustration, the infamous ‘incorrect output’ from an MNIST classifier.
 It's less about the magical black box suddenly misbehaving, and more about the layers of abstraction and potential pitfalls that can accumulate in even seemingly straightforward machine learning projects.
 I remember a project from a few years back, implementing a convolutional neural network for digit recognition; we thought we had it nailed, the training loss was plummeting, but the validation accuracy… well, it was erratic, often misclassifying even trivially simple digits.
 So, let’s break down the common reasons why your MNIST model might not be performing as expected.

 First off, let’s address the data itself.
 The MNIST dataset is, thankfully, generally very well-structured and clean, but issues can still arise here.
 One common culprit is inconsistent input formatting.
 When training, your images are expected to be pre-processed in a very specific manner.
 If you inadvertently feed in data that’s not correctly scaled, normalized, or even shaped, the model's internal calculations will likely lead to misclassifications.
 For example, if some of the images in your batch are represented as grayscale pixels on a 0-255 scale, while others are already normalized to a range of 0-1, the network will get confused.
 It’s vital to ensure every data point has undergone identical pre-processing before entering the network.